How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 • Identifying multiples, including the lowest common multiples.

-If misconceptions exist in the foundation blocks, it is likely that these misconceptions will be compounded as students attempt to understand new concepts.
+If misconceptions exist in the foundation blocks, it is likely that these misconceptions will compound as students attempt to understand new concepts.

-Clearly, there is not enough syllabus time to re-teach every math topic from scratch, as if students have never experienced it before, so we need to find a happy medium that gives our students the opportunity to explore their prior math skills and knowledge and highlight issues.
+Clearly, there is not enough syllabus time to re-teach every math topic from scratch, as if students have never experienced it before.
+We need to find a happy medium that allows our students to explore their prior math skills and knowledge and highlight issues.

-Work out where to start, and be honest.
-It’s no good trying to work on solving quadratic equations if you’re still struggling to simplify algebra.
+Work out where to start teaching math.
+It’s no good trying to teach solving quadratic equations if students are struggling to simplify algebra.

-When beginning a new unit of work or topic, it can be useful to give students a quick, low-stakes assessment to judge their prior knowledge and work out a starting point.
+When beginning a new unit of work or topic, give students a quick, low-stakes diagnostic assessment.
+This will help engage students, assess their prior knowledge and work out a starting point.

 Fraction addition example: establishing misconceptions

-Taking my example of fraction addition, I might give them a few questions targeting some of the concepts above.
+Taking my example of fraction addition, I might give students a few questions targeting some of the concepts I want to teach.

 example of fraction addition

-This does not have to be done as a written assessment; a mini-whiteboard quiz is just as valuable and is often a better way to get glimpses of general patterns.
+This does not have to be a written assessment.
+A mini-whiteboard quiz is just as valuable and is often a better way to get glimpses of general patterns.

 If I was planning a unit on fraction addition, I’d be looking for things like:

-• Are students using bar modeling or diagrams?
+• Can students use bar modeling or diagrams?

 • If they are, is it correct?